Karina856/EMarketingStrategyLVRestaurant/websiteDevelopment.md

 5. Restaurant and Café - Specifically designed for restaurants, cafes, and bistros.
 It includes features like menu management, reservations, and a drag-and-drop builder.
 Easy to set up and tailored specifically for food-related businesses.
 ![image](https://github.com/Karina856/EMarketingStrategyLVRestaurant/assets/82584494/7a61d3fb-9921-4efe-a665-d91a7a90a07e)

+### 4. Analytics ###

+You should use a combination of differnet analytic tools for understanding visitor behavior, measuring the effectiveness of your marketing efforts, and making data-driven decisions to improve your online presence.

+1. **Google Analytics**
++ Features: Tracks visitor data such as page views, session duration, bounce rate, and user demographics.
+Provides insights into how visitors find and interact with your website.
++ Why Use It: It's comprehensive, widely used, and free.
+You can set up goals to track specific actions like online reservations or order completions.
++ Measurments: Dayly page visits, average session duration, average bounce rate, user demographics, traffic sources

+2. **Yoast SEO**
++ Features: Provides SEO analysis and improvements, readability checks, and XML sitemap generation.
+Integrates with Google Analytics for deeper insights.
++ Why Use It: Helps optimize your website content for search engines, improving your organic search rankings and traffic.

+3. **Crazy Egg**
+Features: Offers heatmaps, scroll maps, and user session recordings.
+Includes A/B testing tools for optimizing your website.
+Why Use It: It provides in-depth insights into how users interact with your site, helping you make data-driven design decisions.